scuzzydude/asimov/asimov.md

 However, I draw the line at Parks and Natural Wonders -- Nature's bounty.
 Yosemite, Pike's Peak, Niagara Falls, and the like.

 I believe that once scooting is well established as a system of valuing responsibility, a similar system could be set up for Nature's Bounty.
-Perhaps a separate system with the asimov as the common metric would work.

 I don't think any social trend towards eliminating private ownership of land can be done in our current society without bloodshed.
 Private ownership of land is too engrained into our world-view, and too much of our wealth is tied up in property.
 You could start a trend beginning with rain forests, and park land, and natural wonders, but it wouldn't be long before you run head-first into a wall of minerual rights, and water rights, and air-rights and easements and at some point it would get real ugly.

 Simply put, I think social pressure can convince the wealthy not to maintain the gerneational wealth as art.
 I do not think it will be so easy to get them to give up their land.

 Once wealth as responsibility is mainstream, then I think this could happen naturally and peaceful.
-They will do better against inflation keeping their wealth in scoot and asimov.
+The wealthy will do better against inflation keeping their wealth in scoot and asimov.

 ## Diplomacy